 Scotland’S Hidden Secrets.

 There is something very exciting happening in Ayrshire right now.
-Often regarded as Scotland’s last known secret, Ayrshire is often passed by on the tourist ‘must see’ checklist while on their holidays in Scotland.
+Often regarded as Scotland’s last known secret, Ayrshire is often passed by on the tourist must see checklist while on their holidays in Scotland.
 All this is about to change as the new Coig project has been designed to bring in more tourism to the Ayrshire coast.

 Gaelic for ‘five’ – The Coig is a series of five touring routes around Ayrshire, the Clyde Coast and Clyde Islands of Arran, Bute and Cumbrae.
 Each route is designed to showcase the area’s natural beauty, outdoor adventure, history, heritage and nature.
 Perfect for everything from one day to multi day tours.

-Being an Ayrshire lad myself, I am extremely excited about this new venture as we feel that tourists who visit Scotland will be adding their trips to Ayrshire as one of their highlights of their holidays.
+Being an Ayrshire lad myself, I am extremely excited about this new venture as we feel that tourists who visit Scotland will be adding their trips to Ayrshire as one of their highlights of their holiday.

 I decided to download the app and to put it to the test as we wanted to see how user friendly it really is.
 First of all I planned to use the app for a 3 day tour of Ayrshire, following The Arran and The Shire routes that are available.
 First of all I was struck on how user friendly the app was.
 Within a couple of clicks I could easily find the best route that I wanted to take on my journey, and so our adventures had begun.